andrenth/ocaml-stdint/README.md

   print_endline (Uint8.to_string x)
 ```

 The 128 bit integer types are currently only available on 64 bit platforms; the compatibility layer for 32 bit platforms is not yet fully implemented and will raise `Failure` for several functions.

+## Implementation

+The representation of integers depends on their size:
+* Signed integers smaller than the standard integer type are stored in a standard ```int```.
+They are left-aligned so that most arithmetic operations are just the same as the ones on normal integers.
+The standard OCaml integer type is 31 bit on 32 bit machines and 63 bit on 64 bit machines.
+Operations like addition and division require an extra shift; others like xor require an additional mask to keep the unused bits (at the right) at ```0```.
+* Unsigned integers smaller than the standard integer types are stored in the standard ```int```, too.
+They are right-aligned making most arithmetic operations compatible to standard integer operations.
+Operations like addition require an additional mask operation to keep the unused bits (at the left) at ```0```.
+* ```uint32``` and ```uint64``` have their custom in-memory representation implemented in C
+* Signed integers larger than the standard integer but smaller than ```int64``` are stored in the latter.
+The requirements are otherwise identical to small signed integers store in the standard integer.
+* Unsigned integers larger than the standard integer but smaller then ```uint64``` are stored in the latter.
+The requirements are otherwise identical to small unsigned integers store in the standard integer.
+* 128 Bit integers have a custom in-memory representation implemented in C. On 64 Bit platforms they use the specialized arithmetic operations provided by the C compiler that are much faster than manual operations, to which a fallback solution exists on 32 Bit platforms.

+## Copyright

 The stdint library is written by Andre Nathan, Jeff Shaw, [Markus Weissmann](http://www.mweissmann.de) and Florian Pichlmeier.
 It is based on the [ocaml-uint](https://github.com/andrenth/ocaml-uint/) library.